Smooth times of a flow in dimension 1: Proof of Theorem

 \subsection{Overview}

 Most statements of this section will be made precise and proved afterwards, in Sections \ref{ss:manu} to~\ref{ss:conv}.
-In the introduction, we made a parallel between Theorem \ref{t:liouville} and Theorem \ref{t:H} on circle diffeomorphisms.
-In the following outline, the ideas that are specific to the closed half-line, as opposed to the circle (\ie in fact $\R$), are developed in Section \ref{sss:sergeraert}, while Section \ref{sss:AK} deals with ideas common to both.
+In the introduction, we made a parallel between Theorem \ref{t:liouville} and Theorem \ref{t:H} about circle diffeomorphisms.
+In the following outline, the ideas which are specific to the closed half-line, as opposed to the circle (or in fact $\R$), are developed in Section \ref{sss:sergeraert}, while Section \ref{sss:AK} deals with ideas common to both.